PaulClark71/Tribute-Page---Project/README.md

-# Tribute Page
+# Tribute Pagegit

-A David Gilmour tribute page as part of my [Free Code Academy](https://www.freecodecamp.org/) Web Development course
+A David Gilmour tribute page as my first project for the [Free Code Academy](https://www.freecodecamp.org/) Web Development course.

+### Objective
+Build a CodePen.io app that is functionally similar to [this](https://codepen.io/freeCodeCamp/full/zNqgVx)